Spider-Man: Homecoming: Cast

-Parker's rival and classmate.
+Peter's rival and classmate.
 It was noted that the character is generally depicted as a white bully in the comics; the Guatemalan American actor received death threats upon his casting.
 Revolori worked hard "to do him justice", as he is an important character to the fans.
-Rather than being a physically imposing jock, Flash Thompson was reimagined as "a rich, smug kid" to reflect modern views of bullying, by crafting him more into a social media bully and rival for Parker opposed to a jock; this depiction was largely informed by Holland's visit to the Bronx High School of Science.
-Revolori said that Flash has to work hard to match Parker's intelligence, which is "one of the reasons he doesn't like Peter.
+Rather than being a physically imposing jock, Flash Thompson was reimagined as "a rich, smug kid" to reflect modern views of bullying, by crafting him more into a social media bully and rival for Peter opposed to a jock; this depiction was largely informed by Holland's visit to the Bronx High School of Science.
+Revolori said that Flash has to work hard to match Peter's intelligence, which is "one of the reasons he doesn't like Peter.
 Everyone else seems to like Peter, so he's like, why don't they like me like they like him?"
 Revolori gained 60 lb for the role.